 I am the lab manager for the Computational Cognitive Development Lab which includes the Brown Dog Lab.
-I recently graduated from Hampshire College with a B.A. in Animal Behavior and Psychology.
+I graduated from Hampshire College with a B.A. in Animal Behavior and Psychology.
 I’m interested in dog social cognition and humans’ evolutionary history with dogs.
 Outside of work I enjoy reading and going for hikes with my corgi named Yoda.

 You can reach me at firstname.lastname@example.org.

-Madeline Pelgrim, PhD student:
+Madeline Pelgrim, PhD student

-I am a first year doctoral student in the Cognitive, Linguistic, & Psychological Sciences Department here at Brown.
+I am a third year doctoral student in the Cognitive, Linguistic, & Psychological Sciences Department here at Brown.
 I completed my Bachelor’s at the University of Toronto where I studied Biology & Psychology.
 My research focuses on how dogs learn about and interact with the world around them, particularly in their interactions with their human companions.

 You can reach me at email@example.com.